Costa Rica Digital Nomad Visa Guide (2024)

 A Costa Rican bank account isn’t necessary for the visa to get approved.

-Still, one of the benefits of the digital nomad visa is that all digital nomads have the option of opening local bank accounts in several Costa Rican banks with nothing else but their visas.
+Still, one of the benefits of the digital nomad visa is that all digital nomads have the option of opening local bank accounts in several Costa Rican banks with nothing but their visas.

 So, you might end up getting one after you obtain your visa.